hashicorp/terraform-provider-azurerm/website/docs/d/sql_managed_instance.html.markdown

 # Data Source: azurerm_sql_managed_instance

-Use this data source to access information about an existing SQL Azure Managed Instance.
+Use this data source to access information about an existing SQL Managed Instance.

 ## Example Usage